nmoschkin/MAUIWebViewExample/README.md

 # MAUIWebViewExample
 MAUI Custom Handlers For Hybrid Web View

 This is a sample MAUI project that implements a custom Hybrid WebView component with JavaScript -> Native interoperability for Android, iOS, and Windows.

+___Note:___ Both Windows Support and EvaluateJavaScriptAsync are in the windows-maui-support branch and will be merged, soon.

 ## Regarding Windows